Fjean0522/straven/README.md

 ![Straven Logo](./logo_readme.png)

 ## Overview
-Straven is a *Modern Streaming Platform* that allows users to Browse, Stream, and Enjoy a vast selection of Movies and TV Series.
-With a *user-friendly* interface and a wide variety of content, Straven aims to provide an *immersive* entertainment experience.
-Users can explore media content by genre, and enjoy an *engaging* viewing experience.
+Straven is a *Modern Streaming Platform* that allows users to Browse, and Stream a vast selection of Movies.
+With a *User-Friendly*, *Responsive*, and *Visually Engaging* interface, Straven aims to provide an *Immersive* entertainment experience.

 ## Technologies
 #### Straven is built using the following technologies: